-(28) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any other territory or possession subject to the jurisdiction of the United States.
-The term includes a federally recognized Indian tribe.
+(28) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin federally recognized Indian tribe.

-(29) "Supported decision making" means assistance, from one or more persons of an individual's choosing, that helps the individual make or communicate a decision, including by helping the individual understand the nature and consequences of the decision.
-Supported decision making is not limited to assistance provided under a supported decisionmaking agreement under Chapter 94A of this title.
+Islands, or any other territory or possession subject to the jurisdiction of the United States.
+The term includes a that helps the individual make or communicate a decision, including by helping the individual understand the nature and consequences of the decision.
+Supported decision making is not limited to assistance provided under a supported decision-making agreement under Chapter 94A of this title.